Design of Climate Controlled Outdoor Communications Cabinets

-- Heat exchangers may be used if the temperature inside a cabinet can be allowed to remain moderately higher than
+- Heat exchangers may be used if the temperature inside a cabinet can be allowed to remain moderately higher than the ambient.

 - Air conditioner may be used if the temperature inside a cabinet needs to be equal to or lower than the ambient.

 A heat exchanger consists of a fluid-filled heat pipe' assembly while an air conditioner is typically a freon type.
 Heat exchanger units are only good for very minor cooling needs, for cabinets equipped with relatively small amount of heat dissipation, and in moderate climates.
 Even with minimal equipment installed inside a cabinet, a heat exchanger would not come close to cooling it adequately when outside temperature is in the 80s (°F).
 The heat exchangers do not provide sufficient cooling in a hostile environment even when combined with fans, blowers, sun-shields etc., and air conditioners provide a good alternative solution.